Kinds of accreditation

 People who don't need insurance

-People who are employed by government do not need insurance.
+People who are employed by government to issue certificates do not need insurance.

 This means you are: